guythetechie/functional-csharp/README.md

 ```

 #### `ValueTask<Option<T2>> Pick<T, T2>(Func<T, Option<T2>> selector, CancellationToken cancellationToken)`
-Finds the first async element that produces a Some value when transformed.
+Returns the first async element that produces Some when transformed by `selector`.

 ```csharp
 // Find the first valid data record in a stream